northle/docs/src/docs/basics/requests.md

 ## Cookies

-To read cookies sent by the user, use `request.cookies`:
+To read cookies sent by the user, use the `request.cookies` property:

 ```ts
 const { darkMode } = this.request.cookies;